ErrOrnAmE/ITWithFood/Exercises/index.md

 * What is the main reason to use Linux?

-* Which is the common point between macOS and Linux?
+* What do macOS and Linux have in common?

-* For which reason is Windows the mostly used OS?
+* For which reason is Windows the most used OS?

 ## Programming languages

-* Which is the mostly used language?
+* Which language is the most used ?

 * Why is C not as trendy as it used to be?